-The best reason to visit Anaheim is Disneyland.
-Prior to Covid, we were regular-season pass holders that made the trip to the Disneyland theme park 1-2 times a month.
+One of the best reasons to visit Anaheim is Disneyland.
+Prior to the pandemic, we were regular-season pass holders that made the trip to the Disneyland theme park 1-2 times a month.
 It is a great day trip for everyone.

 You don’t need passes to enjoy Disney though.
 The best part about this theme park is that it can be done in a day or less.
 It’s not as overwhelmingly huge as Disney World in Florida.

-We can’t wait for to go again for Festival of the Holidays.
+We can’t wait to go again to the Festival of the Holidays.

 Alternatively, a day trip to Downtown Disney can be just as fun as there is sometimes live music and other activities.
 Visit the Lego store, pick up special Disney treats at Marceline’s Confectionary and make dinner reservations at one of their many restaurants.

 Top Foodie Pick: Beignets at Ralph Brennan’s Jazz’s Kitchen (outside the theme park) or at Port Orleans French Quarter (inside Disneyland) [side note: you can read about the real New Orleans French Quarter here].
 For dinner reservations at Steakhouse 55 (outside the theme park) or Carthay Circle (inside California Adventure)